gereeter/bounded-intmap/README.md

 * `intersectionWithKey`.
 Raw.
 Note that it is still slower than stock `Data.IntMap` by up to (though not necessarily) 50%.

 #### Universal combining function
-* `mergeWithKey`. _Unimplemented_.
-Probably never will be implemented, at least in its current form, due to this being very implementation-specific.
+* `mergeWithKey`.
+Delegated, using `merge`.
+Much slower than stock `mergeWithKey` and always will be - this function is terrible and abstraction-breaking.

 ### Traversal
 #### Map